lastunicorn/Velo-City/doc/readme.txt

 Desktop GUI Interface
 ----------------------------------------------------------------------------------------------------

 The GUI is in a beta version and is missing some of the features.
-They will be added in later versions.

 Features